Human Service Acronyms

 DSHP – Designated State Health Programs

-- Illinois also seeks to fund DSHPs through the 1115 waiver demonstration.
-These DSHPs include state health services provided by a variety of agencies, including the Department of Juvenile Justice (DJJ), the Division of Alcoholism and Substance Abuse (DASA), and the Illinois State Board of Education (ISBE).
-The DSHPs will enable greater investment by Illinois in its behavioral healthcare system through the initiatives in this waiver as well as through a complementary set of SPAs that the State will submit for approval.
-These funds will be used to fill critical gaps in current behavioral health services and strengthen the delivery and effectiveness of these services.
+- Health service programs funded by the state through the 1115 waiver.
+DSHPs are provided by a variety of agencies, including the Department of Juvenile Justice (DJJ), the Division of Alcoholism and Substance Abuse (DASA), and the Illinois State Board of Education (ISBE).
+DSHPs are intended to enable greater investment in the behavioral healthcare system.

 EPSDT – Early and Periodic Screening, Diagnostic, and Treatment